The Audit Committee Charter

 2. Internal Accounting and Control Systems, and Systems and Processes for Meeting Board's Goals

 The responsibility of the Committee in the area of internal control is to provide reasonable assurance that the District is maintaining an effective system of internal control, including IT security and control, is in compliance with pertinent laws and regulations, and is conducting its affairs ethically.
-To accomplish this, the Committee will:
+To accomplish this, the Committee at its discretion will:

 - Provide oversight of the Internal Audit function by: